ttse2021/clone12_2/README.md

   * Does not support Oracle Database RAC option.
   * Does not support a multi-tier/lpar installation.
   * Has not been tested on any other operating systems other than AIX 7.2
-  * Installs both application and database on the same LPAR under user 'oracle'
+  * Assumes both application and database on the same LPAR under user 'oracle'
-  * Must have a working EBS 12.2 Source environment that you whish to clone.
+  * Must have a working EBS 12.2 Source environment that you wish to clone.

 NOTE: Oracle E-Business Suite requires valid licenses to install.
 It is expected that the user of this cookbook follows all licensing